 For its new accelerated deep learning platform, code-named Project Brainwave, Microsoft has chosen Intel® Stratix® 10 FPGAs as a key hardware accelerator.
 The platform can deliver real-time AI that enables a cloud infrastructure to process and transmit data as fast as it comes in, with ultralow latency.
 In fact, this rapidly evolving technology is capable of handling extremely challenging deep learning models at unprecedented levels of performance and flexibility.

 Using Intel Stratix 10 FPGAs, Microsoft was able to accelerate deep neural networks that replicate “thinking” in a way that is conceptually akin to that of the human brain.
 Wow.

-Coming soon: a new choice for on-prem hybrid clouds
+A new choice for on-prem hybrid clouds

 One of the major headlines to emerge from Ignite was Microsoft’s announcement that it would begin shipping Azure Stack to manufacturers in early October.
 The on-prem version of Azure helps clients derive its benefits in an offline mode where no data leaves the network, so that older servers can transition to Azure without the worry associated with moving data off-site.
 When they’re ready, customers can easily connect to the Microsoft cloud.

 “The evolution of Enterprise IT services is happening at an impressive pace,” said Robert Looney, Intel’s Americas Enterprise Data center Sales and Marketing Manager.
 “No longer is IT bound by or limited in scope to its infrastructure.
 The launch of Microsoft Azure Stack, supported by a proven solution provider like WWT, is a pinnacle moment for enterprise clouds.”